Convention for the Conservation of Antarctic Marine Living Resources

 The Convention on the Conservation of Antarctic Marine Living Resources, also known as the Commission for the Conservation of Antarctic Marine Living Resources, and CCAMLR, is part of the Antarctic Treaty System.

 The convention was opened for signature on 1 August 1980 and entered into force on 7 April 1982 by the Commission for the Conservation of Antarctic Marine Living Resources, headquartered in Tasmania, Australia.
 The goal is to preserve marine life and environmental integrity in and near Antarctica.

 It was established in large part to concerns that an increase in krill catches in the Southern Ocean could have a serious impact on populations of other marine life which are dependent upon krill for food.

 In 1989, CCAMLR set up the Ecosystem Monitoring Program (CEMP) to further monitor the effects of fishing and harvesting of species in the area.

-On 19 October 2022, Ecuador became a New Member of the Commission, the 26th member of the CCAMLR.
+On 19 October 2022, Ecuador became a New Member of the Commission, the 26th member state of the CCAMLR.